 Favorite Non-Ski Activity: Climbing rocks and tending to my poor vegetable garden

-First Concert: Taylor Swift on the Fearless tour
+First Concert: Taylor Swift on the Fearless Tour

 What do you want to be when you grow up?
 A weatherwoman.
 That way, I will always be able to find the POW!